-Some bigeye and 90 percent of billfish are being exported fresh (trunks and loins), with the remainder exported as frozen product to the same markets due to limited airfreight capacity.
-Among byproduct species, dolphinfish is exported frozen and chilled to New Zealand and moonfish is exported chilled to the United States and frozen to New Zealand markets.
+Some bigeye and 90 percent of billfish are being exported fresh (trunks and loins), with the remainder exported as frozen product to the same markets due to limited air freight capacity.

+Among by-product species, mahi-mahi is exported frozen and chilled into New Zealand and moonfish is exported chilled to the U.S and frozen into New Zealand markets.
 Wahoo and other less common species are all sold locally.
-Bycatch, estimated at 16 percent of catch or about 4 mt, is principally being consumed locally or exported for fishmeal to New Zealand, wiht a small quantity used for livestock feed supplements.
+By-catch, estimated at 16 percent of catch or about 4 metric tons, is being consumed locally, exported for fishmeal into New Zealand, with small quantities used for livestock feed supplements.

-Actual direct value of the catch to date is not currently available, but it is estimated at NZ\$1 million to NZ\$2 million for the first half of 2006, with only two large vessels operating.
+Actual direct value of the catch to date is not currently available, but is estimated at \$1-2 million (NZ) for the first half of 2006, with only two large vessels operating.

-The offshore tuna fishery is managed under national legislation, government policy and the Tuna and Billfish Management Plan, a tuna management and development plan.
+The offshore tuna fishery is managed under national legislation, government policy, and the Tuna and Billfish Management Plan, a tuna management and development plan.
 The number of licenses issued is calculated against an initial sustainable catch limit based on the national fisheries assessment and tuna management advice.
-The fishery development envisioned is incremental increases in the fishery up to the initial limits set, an approach anticipated to provide for close monitoring of the fishery to ensure sustainability.
+The development of the fishery envisions incremental increases in the fishery up to the initial limits set, an approach anticipated to provide for close monitoring of the fishery to ensure better management and sustainability.

-Niue is operating two vessel monitoring systems (VMSs): the FFA VMS, which is required on all foreign vessels, and ARGOS, a national system for smaller size classes of vessels fishing inside Niue waters.
-The latter system provides not only a compliance role but also a safety role for small vessels.
-Port sampling is currently carried out, and observers are available within fisheries.
+Niue is operating two VMS systems: the FFA VMS, which is required on all foreign vessels, and Argos, a national system set up for smaller size classes of vessels fishing inside Niue waters.
+The latter system provides not only a monitoring and compliance role, but also a safety role for monitoring small vessels.
+Port sampling is currently carried out and observers are available within fisheries.

-Dalzell asked what air services are available to get fish out of Niue now.

-Pasisi replied that there is one Air New Zealand flight in and out of Niue on Fridays.
-Reef Air is expected to come online now that five vessels from French Polynesia are expected to arrive to fish.
+Mr. Dalzell asked what air services are available to get fish out of Niue now.
+Mr. Pasisi replied that there is one Air New Zealand flight in and out of Niue on Fridays.
+Reef Air is expected to come online now that five vessels from French Polynesia are expected to come in to fish.

-Ward asked whether the industry is expected to develop as a fishery for sashimi-grade yellowfin and bigeye tuna with a bycatch of albacore as a dedicated albacore fishery.

-Pasisi said currently boats are targeting the higher valued fish, which is why the partnership is looking at airline service, as the one weekly flight is limiting its ability to get fresh fish out.
+Mr. Ward asked how the industry is expected to develop - as a fishery for sashimi-grade yellowfin and bigeye tuna with a bycatch of albacore, or developed as a dedicated albacore fishery?
+Mr. Pasisi said currently boats are targeting the higher valued fish, which is why the partnership is looking at airline service, as the one weekly flight is limiting their ability to get fresh fish out.
 However, the albacore is a considerably lower than expected component of total catch.
-The current situation may reflect the start-up nature of the fishery.
+That may be because it is a startup fishery, with established bigeye and yellowfin having higher catch rates.
 What the fishery will ultimately be is still to be determined.

-Mitchell asked how the frozen albacore is being exported.

-Pasisi replied that fresh fish coming off the boats are flash-frozen at the plant and then shipped via containers.
-Loining is just starting and a very small amount of fresh albacore is sent to the United States.
+Mr. Mitchell asked how the frozen albacore is being sent out.
+Mr. Pasisi replied that fresh fish coming off the boats are flash-frozen at the plant and then shipped via containers.
+Loining is just starting and a very small amount of fresh albacore is sent to the U.S.

-Mitchell asked about the proportion of catch going to New Zealand, the United States and elsewhere.

-Pasisi said it depends on the species but it is probably around 50/50, with a little more going to New Zealand.
+Mr. Mitchell also asked what is the proportion of catch going to New Zealand, U.S. and elsewhere.
+Mr. Pasisi said it depends on the species, but it is probably around 50/50, with a little more going to New Zealand.
 He noted that he is unable to give any specific numbers.

-Mitchell inquired if skippers are beginning to target swordfish in Niue.

-Pasisi replied that only a small amount of swordfish is currently being caught.
+Mr. Mitchell inquired if skippers are beginning to target swordfish in Niue.
+Mr. Pasisi replied that only a small amount of swordfish is currently being caught.
 It does not appear than any fisher is specifically targeting swordfish.